-‘Fear The Walking Dead’ Season 5 Will Have A Zombie That Could Affect The Entire TWD Universe
+‘Fear The Walking Dead’ Season 5 Will Have A Zombie That Could Affect The Entire ‘TWD’ Universe

 As fans wait for Season 5 of AMC’s Fear the Walking Dead to arrive, the series showrunner has just hinted at a new zombie that will affect the entire Walking Dead universe.

-According to Insider, Fear the Walking Dead‘s co-showrunner, Ian Goldberg, has hinted at one of the infected that will appear in Season 5 will open up a world of possibilities across the franchise.
+According to Insider, Fear the Walking Dead‘s co-showrunner Ian Goldberg has hinted that one of the infected that will appear in Season 5 will open up a world of possibilities across the franchise.

 “There will be one walker, in particular, I have to be careful saying this around [The Walking Dead universe chief content officer] Scott [Gimple],” Goldberg said at AMC Networks’ annual summit in New York City.